akka/akka/akka-docs/src/main/paradox/scala/guide/tutorial_3.md

  * `A2` can see messages from `A1` interleaved with messages from `A3`.
  * Since there is no guaranteed delivery, any of the messages may be dropped, i.e. not arrive at `A2`.

-For the full details on delivery guarantees please refer to the [reference page](http://doc.akka.io/docs/akka/current/general/message-delivery-reliability.html).
+For the full details on delivery guarantees please refer to the @ref[reference page](../general/message-delivery-reliability.md).

 Reviewers: I wasn't sure if the "This means that" list of bullets *is* the ordering that Akka provides?
 I've edited to make it read that way.
 And, I think a diagram here would be really helpful, as well as a summary of the benefits (again).